Marie Devereux

+Career

-Devereux became a regular and popular nude model in magazines during the 1950s, and she was photographed by George Harrison Marks.
+Devereux became a regular and popular nude model in magazines during the 1950s; she was photographed by George Harrison Marks.

 She had a brief career in cinema that began in the late 1950s, often as a sexy girl in comedies, dramas and horror films, but under the direction of some distinguished filmmakers.
-After appearing in Terence Young’s Serious Charge and Stanley Donen's Surprise Package, Devereux acted in three Hammer Film Productions: The Stranglers of Bombay (1959), The Brides of Dracula (1960) and John Gilling's The Pirates of Blood River (1962).
+After appearing in Terence Young's Serious Charge and Stanley Donen's Surprise Package, Devereux acted in three Hammer Film Productions: The Stranglers of Bombay (1959), The Brides of Dracula (1960) and John Gilling's The Pirates of Blood River (1962).

 She appeared in Guy Green's acclaimed drama The Mark (1961) and travelled to Italy to work as Elizabeth Taylor's stand-in during the filming of Cleopatra (1963).
 Devereux went to Hollywood after the production closed in Rome and appeared in Samuel Fuller's cult melodramas Shock Corridor (1963) and The Naked Kiss (1964).

 Following The Naked Kiss, she retired from acting, married and raised a family.

 Devereux died in Meridian, Idaho, United States on 30 December 2019.